Extended Overnight Excursions

 5th Grade: Science Camp at Walker Creek

 The fifth grade extended overnight trip to science camp offers the opportunity to enhance our on-campus science curriculum focusing on botany, zoology, inter-species relationships, and interdependence in nature.
-For five days and four nights, participants stay at beautiful Walker Creek Outdoor School for a variety of leaning and bonding adventures including tide-pooling at Tomales Bay, the challenging trek to Walker Peak, team-building activities with classmates, a solo night hike, and of course, the Barnyard Boogie (an ACS fifth grader's first school dance).
+For five days and four nights, participants stay at beautiful Web of Life Field (WOLF), Monte Toyon Campus, for a variety of learning and bonding adventures.

 6th Grade: Yosemite National Park